-Use the Scotty catalog to find music scores and recordings held in the library.
+Use the UCR catalog to find music scores and recordings held in the library.

 Some of the most popular music scores in the UCR music collection are for solo piano and solo guitar works.
 Additionally, the collection includes scores for operas, chamber music, folk songs, choral music, and orchestral pieces.
 There are also sets containing the complete output of many different composers including Bach, Mozart, Beethoven, and many others both well known and obscure.
 Also included in the collection are national and historical sets of music, which are known as monuments.